MicrosoftDocs/sql-docs/docs/powershell/load-the-smo-assemblies-in-windows-powershell.md

 [!INCLUDE[SQL Server Azure SQL Database Synapse Analytics PDW ](../includes/applies-to-version/sql-asdb-asdbmi-asa-pdw.md)]

-This article describes how to load the SQL Server Management Object (SMO) assemblies in Windows PowerShell scripts that do not use the SQL Server PowerShell provider.
+This article describes how to load the SQL Server Management Object (SMO) assemblies in Windows PowerShell scripts that don't use the SQL Server PowerShell provider.

 > [!NOTE]
 > There are two SQL Server PowerShell modules; **SqlServer** and **SQLPS**.
 The **SQLPS** module is included with the SQL Server installation (for backwards compatibility), but is no longer being updated.
 The most up-to-date PowerShell module is the **SqlServer** module.
 The **SqlServer** module contains updated versions of the cmdlets in **SQLPS**, and also includes new cmdlets to support the latest SQL features.